 The Samaritan represents Christ.
-The man who was beaten and robbed is nameless because he represents all humanity (in Greek, $\dot{\alpha}\nu\theta\rho\omega\pi\sigma\varsigma$).
-As the Fathers see it, this becomes a symbol of humanity's journey from Paradise to the fallen world and points to the Lord's own journey in coming down to us in His Incarnation: "coming in the likeness of men . . .
-He humbled Himself and became obedient to the point of death, even the death of the cross" (Phil.
-2:6-8).
+The man who was beaten and robbed is nameless because he represents all humanity (in Greek, $\acute{\alpha}\nu\theta\rho\omega\pi\sigma\varsigma$).
+As the Fathers see it, this becomes a symbol of humanity's journey from Paradise to the fallen world and points to the Lord's own journey in coming down to us in His Incarnation.
+As we read in the New Testament, the Son of God came to us and humbled Himself to the point of dying on the Cross.
 He did so to help and heal us when we were in our deepest need.
-The Lord came to save us when sin had beaten and robbed us, leaving us halfdead.
+The Lord came to save us when sin had beaten and robbed us, leaving us half-dead.
 The love of God came to us in Christ, and He does not pass by or ignore us in our pain.

 The Good Samaritan used wine and oil to treat the man's wounds.
-Wine and oil were commonly used for that purpose at that time (to soften and sterilize).
-This points to the Sacraments, especially the anointing in Baptism and Holy Unction, and the Body and Blood of Christ in the Eucharist.
-The Greek word for oil is related to the word for mercy.
+Wine and oil were commonly used for that purpose at that time to soften and sterilize wounds.
+This points to the Holy Sacraments, especially the anointing in Holy Baptism and Holy Unction, and the Body and Blood of Christ in the Holy Eucharist.
+The Greek word for oil (έλαιον) is related to the word for mercy (in Greek: έλεος).
 As the Samaritan rescued the man, the Lord heals our wounds and takes us to the Inn to heal there, representing the Church.
-Saint John Chrysostom says, "the Inn is the Church, which receives travelers, who are tired with their journey through the world, and oppressed with the load of their sins; where the wearied traveler casting down the burden of his sins is relieved, and after being refreshed is restored with wholesome Food."
+Saint John Chrysostom says, "The Inn is the Church, which receives travelers, who are tired with their journey through the world, and oppressed with the load of their sins; where the wearied traveler casting down the burden of his sins is relieved, and after being refreshed is restored with wholesome food."

-The Lord rescues us from sin and death and places us in His Church, among His people, where the Sacraments are given.
-In the Church we worship God and He gives us His grace to illumine, purify, and unite us to Him.
+The Lord rescues us from sin and death and places us in His Church, among His people, where the Holy Sacraments are given.
+In the Church, we worship God, and He gives us His grace to illumine, purify, and unite us to Him.
 He fills our hearts with His love and peace.
 He restores us from brokenness into wholeness.
 He transforms us into His likeness.
 The Lord is always with us, and yet He promises that He will come back again on the Last Day to restore all things, to establish His eternal kingdom, on that day that will never end.

-In the meantime, He gives symbolically "two denarii" to the Church, which symbolizes the gifts and talents so that we can bless and serve one another.
+In the meantime, symbolically, He gives "two denarii" to the Church, which symbolizes the gifts and talents so that we can bless and serve one another.
 It is in the power of the Holy Spirit that the Lord gives gifts and talents to each of us in the Church.
 He enables us in that way to serve the Church and one another, so we can grow in the likeness of Christ and edify His Church.

 Our neighbor is every human being.
 The true neighbor is the one who shows mercy to others in concrete ways because the true neighbor loves others.
 By loving others, we love God.
-We are all neighbors to one another, and this becomes particularly needful to recognize when we encounter people who seem very different from us.
+We are all neighbors to one another, which becomes particularly needful to recognize when encountering people who seem very different from us.
+The Jewish people and the Samaritans were very different.
 We encounter people from other races, social conditions, countries, languages, cultures, worldviews, and even religions.
 The Samaritan in the parable was marginalized and disdained by the very people whom he loved and helped.